FabricMC/fabric-docs/players/installing-java/linux.md

 ### Debian/Ubuntu

-You can install java 17 using `apt` with the following commands:
+You can install Java 17 using `apt` with the following commands:

 ```bash
 sudo apt update